TestL-ab/TestL-ab.github.io/src/pages/docs/sdk-docs.md

 ## Event Tracking

-Note that a user will need to make a `post` call with event information (user_id and variant_id) whenever an event occurs that they want to record in the experiment.
+Note that a user will need to make a `post` call with event information (`user_id` and `variant_id`) whenever an event occurs that they want to record in the experiment.
+See [API docs on creating events](/docs/api-docs#create-events) for more information.

 TestLab can only capture data for a single event type per experiment, but you can send data for any type of event that you want to measure as long as the **`post`** payload is an object that contains the **`user_id`** and **`variant_id`** properties.